priyalanile/iris_dataset_classification_streamlit/README.md

 >git branch -M main
 >git remote add origin https://github.com/priyalanile/iris_dataset_classification_streamlit.git
 >git push -u origin main

+Check by refreshing browser that Github Repository is updated now.
 <br></br>
-### Step 3: Check by refreshing browser that Github Repository is updated now.
-<br></br>
 ####################################################################################################
 ><br></br>
-### Step 4: Add any .py or other files that are present in your project folder into Github:
+### Step 3: Add any .py or other files that are present in your project folder into Github:
 #'git add .' for staging the files,
 #'git commit -m "<comments>"' for any comments while committing.
 #'git push' to finally push the changes onto Github Repo